For Faculty

 Proposals are due by February 4th of the year PRIOR to your program.

-Option 1: This option allows the professor to teach a 3 credit course overseas.
+Option 1: This option allows the professor to teach a 3 credit course overseas during the summer.
 Typically these programs will run 1-3 weeks in the country of choice.
-The professor will work with one of the approved Partner Organizations (see below) to design and build a program etc. (Only current Rowan students can apply)
+The professor will work with one of the approved providers (see below) to design and build a program etc. (Only matriculated Rowan students can apply)

 Below are the steps you should take in beginning this process.